ramirez-tf2/Sigmod/README.md

 $ cd ../build/package
 ```

-3. Copy everything in here (in ./build/package) to your server's /tf/ folder.
+3. Merge & copy everything in here (in `./build/package`) into your server's `/tf/` folder.

+4. Copy `srcds_packages.sh` from the `/setup` folder to somewhere in your server and run it.
+When it's finished, delete the .sh file.

-4. Start your server.
-Run the following command on your srcds console to print out all the available cvars:
+5. Start your server.
+Run `find sig_` on your srcds console to print out all the available cvars.
+Set the cvars of the features you want to enable in your server.cfg.

-`find sig_`

-Set the cvars of the features you want to enable onto your server.cfg.

 # Troubleshooting
 These steps created a working binary on a blank Linux Mint 20 64-bit installation.
 If you have trouble compiling the extension on your machine, try setting up a fresh virtual machine and following the exact steps outlined here to compile the extension.